 WIDTH OF PAVEMENTS

-There is a proposal to widen the pavements still further (and therefore narrow the carriageway) but we do not think there is any need for this.
-We would be opposed to any widening of the pavement on either side of the street at any point in its length.
-The pavements are wide enough for the pedestrian traffic in the central section, which is limited because there are no shops in this section and there are buildings on the west side only.
-Most people travel from the northern section to the southern section and vice versa by bus.
+The existing pavements are wide enough for the pedestrian traffic.
+Pedestrian traffic in the central section is very limited because there are no shops in this section and there are buildings on the west side only.
+Most people travel from the northern section to the southern section and vice versa by bus, car or taxi.

 We have heard no complaints that people find it difficult to cross the road.
 There is a long view in each direction and there are pedestrian crossings at the north and south end of the central section.
 Two small pedestrian refuges could however usefully be installed in this section of the street.

-Another argument made for narrowing the road in the central section is to reduce the speed of traffic, but we do not see excessive speed as a problem on Sloane Street, and not many people wish to cross the road in the central section.
-There are some types of car and motorcycle which attract attention by making a lot of noise without going very fast, and the police are already taking action in this vicinity against irresponsible motorists.
+Another argument made for narrowing the road in the central section is to reduce the speed of traffic, but not many people wish to cross the road in the central section, and we do not see excessive speed as a problem on Sloane Street.
+We are not aware of any accidents caused by excessive speed.
+There are some types of car and motorcycle which attract attention by making a lot of noise without going very fast, and the police are taking action in this vicinity against irresponsible drivers.